EliaSaSe/windows-update-remote-service/README.md

 The agent was only tested with ``LocalSystem`` privileges.
 I never tried out the least privilege requirements.
 If you want to try, these are my suggestions to start with:

 * Set ``createFirewallRule`` to ``false``.
 This avoids the usage of COM interfaces ``FwCplLua`` and ``NetFwTypeLib`` to configure the Windows firewall.
-* To run a [WCF] application as non administrator, you must [configure http.sys] to grant binding permissions for the least privileged service user
+* To run a [WCF] application as non administrator, you must [configure http.sys] to grant binding permissions for the least privileged service user.
 * The least privileged service user must be able to use the COM interface ``WUApiLib`` to interact with Windows Update.
 Maybe this can be done with [DCOMCNFG].
 * The least privileged service user may need the "[logon as a service]" right.

 Please send me your "least privileges solution" if you come up with one.
-I will then update this section with your results.
+I will update this section with your results.

 ### Client

 Unpack the zip and copy the content to the desired location, then execute ``WcfWuRemoteClient.exe``.
-When you get "access denied" messages while connecting to agents despite local administrator privileges on the target hosts, start the client with elevated privileges.
+When you get "access denied" messages while connecting to agents, despite local administrator privileges on the target hosts, start the client with elevated privileges.

 ## Getting started